seisman/HinetPy/docs/tutorial/conversion.rst

 ===============

-Hi-net provide waveform data in win32 format and instrument response in channel table. :mod:`~HinetPy.win32` can convert them into SAC and SACPZ format.
+Hi-net provide waveform data in win32 format and instrument response in channel table. :mod:`~HinetPy.win32` can convert them into SAC and SAC polezero formats.

 >>> from HinetPy import win32
 >>> data = "0101_201001010000_20.cnt"